If you are a Chase credit card fan, you may be excited to learn that the bank has spiced up the Chase Slate brand with the card_name.

 You can choose this payment method for approved transactions by selecting the “My Chase Plan” option next to the transaction on your online account statement or on the Chase app.

 4. You May Get a Higher Credit Limit After 6 Months

 If you make on-time payments and spend at least $500 in the first six months you have the card, you could see an increase in your credit limit.
 Completing both of these requirements will trigger your account for an automatic assessment.

 While Team Clark strongly suggests that you avoid credit card debt by paying your balance in full each month, there are some potential benefits to having a higher spending limit.

-It can help you have a lower credit utilization percentage, which is a factor that can help increase your credit score over time.
+It can reduce your credit utilization percentage, which is a factor that can help increase your credit score over time.

-But if I’m being candid, there’s nothing about this new Chase Slate Edge offering that makes me want to jump in line to apply.
+But if I’m being candid, there’s nothing about this offering that makes me want to jump in line to apply.

 Without the ability to move this rate lower, most customers should probably consider passing on this offer.